Mental Capacity Act 2005 at a glance

 Two-stage functional test of capacity

-Stage 1.
-Is there an impairment of or disturbance in the functioning of a person’s mind or brain?
-If so,
+2. If they cannot, is there an impairment or disturbance in the functioning of their mind or brain?

-The assessment must be made on the balance of probabilities – is it more likely than not that the person lacks capacity?
+The determination of a person’s capacity is made on the balance of probabilities – is it more likely than not that the person lacks capacity?
 You should be able to show in your records why you have come to your conclusion that capacity is lacking for the particular decision.

 Best interests decision-making